-Louise Fisher – Honorary Secretary / Management Committee Executive
+Louise Fisher – Director of Training / Training Committee Executive

 is a psychotherapist with a private practice in Potts Point.
 Louise runs a group for people suffering from depression and anxiety at South Pacific Private Hospital in Curl Curl.
 She is also facilitating a depression group for the Black Dog Institute.
 Louise previously worked in the media.
 She was a newspaper and radio journalist and produced documentaries for television.

-Dr. Brian Gutkin – Management Committee / Training Committee Member/ Training Course Presenter / Interstate Branch Coordinator
+Dr. Brian Gutkin – Management Committee / Interstate Branch Coordinator

 MB.,BCH, D.TCM, D.PSYCHOTH,(Advanced), FRANZCP, is a graduate of Trinity College Dublin, a Fellow of the Royal Australian and New Zealand College of Psychiatrists and a member of The Australian College of Psychotherapists and The Australian and New Zealand College of Psychotherapists (ANZAP).
 As a Consultant Psychiatrist with advanced training in Adult Psychodynamic Psychotherapy in private practice at St Leonards, he specialises in helping individuals with anxiety, depression, addiction, and life crisis or suffering as a result of trauma in childhood or adolescence.
 A practising Buddhist for over 18 years, mainly in the Zen tradition, and currently a member of the Management and Training Committees of AABCAP and a lecturer and supervisor in AABCAP’s Buddhism and Psychotherapy Professional Training Course.
 He also offers supervision and training to therapists interested in integrating psychotherapy with Buddhist influenced therapeutic and Meditation practices.